Anas Al-Janadi, M.D.

 Teaching and mentoring are very important to Dr. Al-Janadi.
 When MSHO established the very first fellow committee to develop educational programs for Michigan’s fellows, he was the first to volunteer to contribute his time and ideas.
 It is no surprise that he currently serves as the Program Director for the Hem/Onc Fellowship Program at Michigan State University.
 His devotion to the program includes coordinating and supervising weekly core conferences, journal club, monthly clinical case conferences and mentoring fellows.
 His current fellows include Sarah Ali, Zion Oshikanlu and Subramony Subramony-Iyer.

-Dr. Al-Janadi has two children, a son named Baraa, who is 13 and enjoys architecture, computers and complex figures and his daughter, Noor, is 4 and is in Pre-Kindergarten.
+Dr. Al-Janadi has two children, a son named Baraa, and a daughter, Noor.
 His wife, Nahed Abbasi, M.D., has set aside her own career to care for their two children.
 The family enjoys spending time together while Dr. A.J. cooks for them.
 His favorite dish is the Mediterranean salad.
 He also collects neck ties and enjoys coordinating classy shirt and tie combinations.